sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_engineer.md

 ```

 !!! warning
 	Do not make any changes to the script.
-The below guide will walkthrough what the script does and then have you run it.
+The below guide will walk through what the script does and then have you run it.
 You should not modify it at all unless you are copying it into a production environment and turning on some of the extra capabilities.

 The top of the script contains the configuration variables necessary to run it.
 Some of these configuration settings such as the **DOCKERNETWORK** variable are only necessary when performing automatic rule testing.
 The key variables are the **ALERTENGINE** and **TEMPLATE**.
 The **ALERTENGINE** variable controls what tool or SIEM product the Sigma rules should be converted to.
 The **TEMPLATE** specifies the Sigma template file to use during conversion.
 The template file controls what field names to use specific to an organization.